abpframework/abp/docs/en/Entity-Framework-Core.md

 });
 ````

-This will create a repository for each aggreate root entity (classes derived from AggregateRoot) by default.
+This will create a repository for each [aggregate root entity](Entities.md) (classes derived from `AggregateRoot`) by default.
 If you want to create repositories for other entities too, then set `includeAllEntities` to `true`:

 ````C#
 services.AddAbpDbContext<MyDbContext>(options =>